projectacrn/acrn-hypervisor/doc/tutorials/using_sbl_on_up2.rst

    }

 .. note::
-   To generate the image with a specified version, please modify the "Version" argument, ``"Version": 3****`` instead of ``"Version": 31030`` for example.
+   To generate the image with a specified version, modify the "Version" argument, ``"Version": 3****`` instead of ``"Version": 31030`` for example.